 Nearly every culture in the world has a traditional celebration falling on or near the spring and fall solstices.
-China is no different, and this year will officially observe its annual harvest season holiday — known as Mid-Autumn Festival (中秋节) — on Sunday, September 27.
-The holiday culminates with festivities held under a full moon, which this year will not only be bright red, but in some parts of the world will experience a total eclipse.
+China is no different, and this year will officially observe its annual harvest season holiday, known as Mid-Autumn Festival (中秋节), on Monday, September 8.
+The holiday culminates with festivities held under a full moon on the final day of the celebration.

-Traditionally, Mid-Autumn Festival was held on the fifteenth day of the eighth month of the lunar calendar.
+Traditionally, Mid-Autumn Festival was held on the fifteenth day of the eighth month in the lunar calendar.
 That changed slightly in 2008, when the Chinese government first recognized it as a national holiday.
-The festival is no longer a one-day affair, and this year runs from the twenty-sixth to the twenty-seventh of September.
+The festival is no longer a one-day affair, and this year runs from the sixth to the eighth of September.

 A bit of history